ItaiAxelrad/open-spec/docs/_partials/312319 Dewatering - NREL.md

 ---
-title: Dewatering - NREL
+title: Dewatering - Owner
 section: '312319'
 divNumb: 31
 divName: Earthwork
 subgroup: Site and Infrastructure
-tags: ['Site', 'Infrastructure', 'Earthwork', 'Dewatering', 'NREL']
+tags: ['Site', 'Infrastructure', 'Earthwork', 'Dewatering', 'Owner']
 ---

-1. SECTION 31 23 19
 1. DEWATERING

 ## General

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes construction dewatering.
 Subsurface drainage systems Section 334600 can be used in conjunction with Dewatering, if practical.
    1. Related Sections include the following:
       1. Division 1 Section "Temporary Facilities and Controls" for temporary utilities and support facilities.